auth0-samples/auth0-cycle-samples/04-User-Profile/README.md

 # Auth0 + CycleJS sample

 To run this sample:
-* Make sure that `auth0-variables.js` filled with your credentials.
+* Make sure `auth0-variables.js` contains your credentials.
 * Add `http://127.0.0.1:8080` to `Allowed Origins (CORS)` and to `Allowed Callback URLs` in your app dashboard on Auth0.
 * Run `npm install` and `npm start`